There are hundreds of thousands of spiritual blogs online.

 - YogiCrystal: This blog began life back in 2008 and is all about one woman’s journey of spiritual development through yoga.
 Entertaining and inspirational.

 - Is Yoga Legal?
 This site probably has the most interesting title of any yoga site in the world.
 It discusses the relationship between yoga and the law and in doing so offers amazing insight into the gulf of difference between the yoga mentality and lifestyle and the legal system.
+One of the best spiritual blogs.

 - YoaImmunity: The best part of this site is the high quality photography that shows how to perform various yoga techniques.